 Altra vs Topo Athletic – Which foot-shaped shoe suits you?

-If you’re looking for a foot-shaped, near-zero-drop running shoe, you’ve likely come across two brands.
-Altra and Topo Athletics.
-Both sport much wider toe boxes than the rest of the industry, and both have a heritage in the minimal running scene, but things have drastically changed for both companies.
+If you’re looking for a foot-shaped, near-zero-drop running shoe, you’ve likely encountered two brands: Altra and Topo Athletics.
+Both have much wider toe boxes than the rest of the industry and have a heritage in the minimal running scene, but things have drastically changed for both companies.

 Affiliate Disclosure: By clicking through the links on this page and purchasing the products, you’ll be helping me out.
 This is done because I receive a kickback from the sellers at no extra cost to you!
 Thank you so much for supporting us!